etnite/hpc_seq_process/README.md

 These lines also show the dependencies for each script.
 Outside of an HPC setting, it is usually easiest to use Bioconda environments (https://bioconda.github.io/user/install.html) to handle dependencies.

+## Typical Workflow - Short Variant Identification

+Steps below would typically be run using a dispatcher script for parallel execution.

+For short variant identification, a common pre-processing workflow would be:

+1. run code/concat_fastqs.sh to generate a single mated pair of fastq files for each individual sample
+2. run code/fastq_filt_trim/bbduk_filt_trim_[PE/SE]_parallel.sh to clean fastq reads for paired-end or single-end reads, respectively
+3. run code/alignment/bowtie2_[PE/SE]_align_parallel.sh to align reads for paired end or single end reads using bowtie2 and create single sample bam alignment files
+4. run code/filt_bam_files_parallel.sh to filter bam files after alignment (this step is optional, as bcftools mpileup can perform filtering during variant calling)

+For variant calling, the following steps may then be performed after bam file
+generation:

+1. run code/call_variants/call_variants.sh
+2. run code/call_variants/filter_raw_vcf.sh
+3. run code/call_variants/rename_annotate_split_vcf.sh to (optionally) rename samples, predict variant transcriptional effects using a genome annotation file, and create subset VCF files consisting of just indels and just SNPs.